-With respect to our named executive officers in the Summary Compensation Table, the annual non-equity incentive compensation award targets for 2018 were \$1,000,000 for Mr. West, \$750,000 for Mr. McGonigle, \$850,000 for Mr. Meyer, \$650,000 for Mr. Hicke and \$750,000 for Mr. Peterson.
+With respect to our named executive officers in the Summary Compensation Table, the annual non-equity incentive compensation award targets for 2019 were \$1,210,000 for Mr. West, \$840,000 for Mr. McGonigle, \$1,200,000 for Mr. Meyer, \$840,000 for Mr. Hicke and \$840,000 for Mr. Peterson.
 The awards to Messrs.
-West, McGonigle, Meyer, Hicke and Peterson were approximately 110%, 113%, 127%, 108% and 100% of their respective target amounts.
+West, McGonigle, Meyer, Hicke and Peterson were approximately 110%, 105%, 120%, 105% and 105% of their respective target amounts.

-In the case of Mr. West, the Committee noted the architecture and management of our November 2018 reorganization of our technology platform delivery and solution organizations and the continuing enhancement of the SEI Wealth Platform54 ("SWP") throughout 2018.
+In the case of Mr. West, the Committee noted Mr. West's work done on the strategic priorities and focus of the Company, as presented at our 2019 Investor Day conference.
 The Committee also considered the activities of Mr. West in defining and pursuing our strategy, development and innovation activities.
 The Committee considered the activities of Mr. McGonigle in overseeing our finances, including managing SWP development expenses and the operations and workforce expenses.
-The Committee noted that the Investment Managers segment, headed by Mr. Meyer, in 2018 achieved a 14% growth in revenues and 13% growth in operating profit as compared to 2017, recorded strong net new sales, successfully integrated the operations of Archway Technology Partners, and that Mr. Meyer undertook the additional responsibility of overseeing our Private Banks segment after our November 2018 reorganization.
-The Committee considered the degree to which Mr. Peterson had led, and the impact he had had on, our Legal and Compliance team since he joined us in June 2018.
+The Committee noted that the Investment Managers segment, headed by Mr. Meyer, in 2019 achieved an 11% growth in revenues and 15% growth in operating profit as compared to 2018, recorded strong net new sales, and that Mr. Meyer had executed on the revised strategy for the Private Banks segment and overseen growth in the sales pipeline sooner than had been originally expected and that the Private Banks Team had exceeded sales expectations by 40%.
+The Committee considered Mr. Hicke's successful oversight and execution of the reorganized solutions and technology delivery operations.
+Finally, the Committee considered the degree to which Mr. Peterson had instituted change and reorganization activities in the Legal and Compliance team.

-2018 Option Awards
+2019 Option Awards

-In May 2018, the Board and the Committee reviewed and approved the compensation package included in the employment agreement negotiated with Mr. Peterson in connection with his hiring.
-As part of the Board and Committee deliberations, each of the Board and the Committee approved the 300,000 options proposed to be granted to Mr. Peterson in three tranches: 200,000 on June 18, 2018, and 50,000 on June 18 of each of 2019 and 2020, with the exercise price of such options being the closing price of our common stock on the grant date and the vesting of such options to be the same as the vesting conditions attached to the options granted to our senior executive officers in December 2017.
+On June 18, Mr. Peterson received a grant of 50,000 options consistent with the terms of his employment agreement negotiated when he was hired in May of 2018.
+The exercise price of the June 18, 2019 option grant to Mr. Peterson, per the terms of his employment agreement is closing price of our common stock on the grant date and the vesting of such options to be the same as the vesting conditions attached to the options granted to our senior executive officers in December 2017.
+Per the terms of his employment agreement, Mr. Peterson will receive a final grant of 50,000 options on June 18, 2020.
+The exercise price of the June 18, 2020 option grant will be closing price of our common stock on the grant date and the vesting of such options to be the same as the vesting conditions attached to the options granted to our senior executive officers in December 2017.
 In considering the options to be granted to Mr. Peterson pursuant to his employment agreement, the Board and the Committee reviewed the equity grants and compensation packages generally given to similarly situated executive officers hired by us and that mix of compensation elements that the Board and the Committee believed was necessary to be competitive with the other professional opportunities then available to Mr. Peterson.